 Manassas Park City Council voted Tuesday to approve a $55 million retail and residential development they voted down less than a month ago.

-The proposed 14-acre development known as Park Place at The Station will be built after all.
+The proposed 14-acre development known as will be built after all.
 The council voted 5-1 to approve the project; councilman Suhas Naddoni was absent and councilman Preston Banks voted against the project.

-The developers of the project, Digital Park LLC, appeared before council again Tuesday and to amend the proffer conditions, saying they would now pay the city $1 million in water tap fees up front, add 5,000 feet of retail space to the project—2,500 in phase I and 2,500 in phase II—on top of everything else they intially told the city would be done including some $4.5 million in proffer agreements.
+The developers of the project, Digital Park LLC, appeared before council again Tuesday and to amend the proffer conditions, saying they would now pay the city $1 million in water tap fees up front, add 5,000 feet of retail space to the project—2,500 in phase I and 2,500 in phase II— including some $4.5 million in proffer agreements.

 The developers said they would agree to let the zoning of the property change back to business if they didn't start the phase one of the projet within 24 months.
 Phase one is slated for Manassas Drive and Railroad Avenue near the Virginia Railway Express (VRE) commuter station in Manassas Park.